 Literally, not much to add to the screenshot above, Annotator is an interesting tool to work with text or code.
 I believe that the main motto of the team behind the app is “sharing is caring” since they give their community the opportunity to create plugins to improve their tool.
 Features are:

 - The app is free.

-- Your clients do not need to install anything since it integrates to your website.
+- Your clients do not need to install anything since it integrates into your website.

-- Many various plugins from the third parties that vary from image annotations to the integration with your touch-devices.
+- Many various plugins from third parties vary from image annotations to integration with your touch devices.